inntran/git-benchmark-testdata/pentarchical/Alactaga/Tagbanua/omentocele.markdown

 		-- Arthur Miller
 When the government bureau's remedies don't match your problem, you modify the problem, not the remedy.
-For myself, I can only say that I am astonished and somewhat terrified at the results of this evening's experiments.
-Astonished at the wonderful power you have developed, and terrified at the thought that so much hideous and bad music may be put on record forever.
+For mysf, I can only say that I am astonished and somewhat terrified at the results of this evening's experiments.
+Astonished at the wonderful power you have devoped, and terrified at the thought that so much hideous and bad music may be put on record forever.
 		-- Sir Arthur Sullivan, message to Edison, 1888
 3rd Law of Computing: